zbendhiba/zbendhiba.github.io/_posts/2021-12-24-getting-started-with-camel-quarkus-01.md

 - Delete the GreetingResource class and the test classes, as we won't need those in our project

 ## Create the RouteBuilder
-Create class, named TimerRouteBuilder.
+Create a class, named TimerRouteBuilder.
 The class will contain the Camel Route Configuration.
 For this purpose, TimerRouteBuilder should extend [RouteBuilder](https://camel.apache.org/manual/route-builder.html){:target="_blank"}.
 The RouteBuilder is a base class which is derived from to create routing rules using the DSL.
 Instances of RouteBuilder are then added to the CamelContext.

 Override the configure method.